The rambling thoughts of a long-term Windows guy who’s hungry for a desktop refresh.

 At my age, I might be considered an old dog to whom you can’t teach new tricks.
 Either way, give me a Microsoft Surface Studio 2, and I’d never look back.
 (Productivity, gaming, and a beautiful touchscreen that reclines like a tablet.
 I mean, come on.)

-As a teacher in the classroom, I hope the Surface Pro tablet UI evolves with Windows 10X.
-The screen bezels need to be slimmer, too.
-The iPad Pro is probably the better tablet for me to look into at the moment.
-The iPad Pro could be my first Apple product purchase at this point.
+As a teacher in the classroom, I hope the Surface Pro tablet UI evolves.
+The screen bezels need to be slimmer, too, in my humble opinion.
+The iPad Pro 2021 is probably the better tablet for classroom teachers at the moment.
+The iPad Pro could be my first Apple product purchase one day.

 Mac gamers are missing out